wmo-im/wis2box-training/documentation/docs/answers/csv2bufr-answers.md

 2. The relative humidity column now has name `RelativeHumidity` instead of `RH`.

-3. We do this by changing line:
+3. We do this by changing the line:

     ```bash
     {"eccodes_key": "#1#relativeHumidity", "value":"data:RH"}
     ```

-    to line:
+    to:

     ```bash
     {"eccodes_key": "#1#relativeHumidity", "value":"data:RelativeHumidity"}